VOice Psychotherapy

 Treatment Approaches

 My approach to therapy is integrative and holistic, honoring the many layers of your identity, lived experiences, and cultural context.
-Together, we co-create a treatment path that is tailored to you—one that supports healing while honoring your pace, values, and goals.
-I draw from a range of evidence-based practices, including CBT, DBT (foundational and adolescent), ACT, mindfulness, prolonged exposure, somatic approaches, and motivational interviewing, thoughtfully woven to meet your unique needs.
+Together, we co-create a treatment path that is tailored to you, one that supports healing while honoring your pace, values, and goals.
+I draw from a range of evidence-based practices, including CBT, DBT (foundational and adolescent), ACT, mindfulness, psychodynamic and somatic approaches, and motivational interviewing, thoughtfully woven together to meet your unique needs.

 FAQs